 Low Wood to Forge Bridge

 After about 10 minutes the path forks off to left but keep to trail straight on through Low Woods.
 There’s a cute mossy stone wall as you follow the path through the woods.
 Once you are out of the woods the river comes into view on your right.

-This is the longest section of the walk, but also the most straightforward!
+This is the longest section of the walk from Eskdale, but also the most straightforward!
 After 200 m turn off the road onto a footpath.
 Keep walking for about 1 km, past a bridleway path on right.